 Best Laptops For Photo Editing Under $1000 In 2023

 Want to use top-of-the-line photo editing tools, but don’t have much to spend on your hardware?
 You will need to make some hard choices on what specs are most important to you for using a program like Photoshop.

 A high end display should be top on your list of priorities, and that’s what you get here.
-For a very low price, you get the full 1920 x 1080 resolution on an IPS panel, and it’s a touch screen to boot!
+For a very low price, you get the full 1920 x 1080 resolution in 15 inches of full HD.

 So… what’s the catch?